Corryong's 150 Year Timeline

 1990 Corryong High School becomes Corryong College

-1994 On 4 November the Shire of the Upper Murray and the Tallangatta Shire are amalgamated to form the Shire of Towong (as per 1920)
+1994 On 4 November, the Shire of the Upper Murray and the Tallangatta Shire are amalgamated to form the Shire of Towong.

 1995